 NIH T-32 Research Training Grant

 Our program provides intensive research training to residents in otolaryngology-head and neck surgery (four per year) and to medical students (one per year).
 We have created an environment that supports the systematic refinement of a physician trainee’s analytical and research skills, and facilitates the potential for a productive research-oriented career in academic medicine.
 This is accomplished by:

-- Selecting individuals with previously demonstrated commitment to biomedical research and who express a commitment to extend their residency training one or two years beyond the five-year norm.
+- Selecting individuals with previously demonstrated commitment to biomedical research.
+For our residents, this includes a commitment to extend their residency training one or two years beyond the five-year norm.
 For our medical students, this entails taking a full year away from medical school, usually after MS2 or MS3.

 - Exposing and facilitating research involvement throughout the residency period.